electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Write the code of your IMP application in "myapp.device.nut" and "myapp.agent.nut" files.
+5. Write the code of your IMP application in "myapp.device.nut" and "myapp.agent.nut" files.

-1. [BlinkUp](https://developer.electricimp.com/blinkup) a device which you plan to use for your application debugging.
+6. [BlinkUp](https://developer.electricimp.com/blinkup) a device which you plan to use for your application debugging.

-1. List all your unassigned devices and find the needed one.
+7. List all your unassigned devices and find the needed one.
-  `impt device list --unassigned`

 ```
-> impt device list -u
+> impt device list --unassigned
 Device list (2 items):
 Device:
   id:            234776801163a9ee